 Authorised and Regulated by the Financial Conduct Authority.

 Travel Insurance in Europe and Worldwide for trips, when you will be participating in Hiking (up to 6,000 metres).

 JS Insurance can provide a 'one off' day for Hiking (up to 6,000 metres) or cover for your entire trip.

 Mountain Rescue and Air Ambulance:

 We provide cover for any necessary costs you incur from a specialist local rescue organisation for rescue and emergency transfer to a hospital in the event of an Accident whilst you are participating in Hiking (up to 6,000 metres).
-Mountain Recovery and Air Ambulance costs are covered for a period not exceeding 72 hours from the time in which assistance is first summoned.
+Mountain Rescue and Air Ambulance costs are covered for a period not exceeding 72 hours from the time in which assistance is first summoned.

 Cover for Pre-Existing Medical Conditions: